brocklab/pycashier/README.md

 Like it's predecessor it is a wrapper for the tools cutadapt, fastx-toolkit, and starcode.

 ### Dependencies
-- cutadapt
+- cutadapt (sequence extraction)
-- starcode
+- starcode (sequence clustering)
-- fastx-toolkit
+- fastx-toolkit (PHred score filtering)
-- pear
+- pear (paired end read merging)
-- pysam
+- pysam (sam file convertion to fastq)

 ## Recommended Installation Procedure
 It's recommended to use [conda](https://docs.conda.io/en/latest/) to install and manage the dependencies for this package